wez/wezterm/docs/config/keys.md

 }
 ```

+### VoidSymbol

+*Since: nightly builds only*

-If you decide to change certain keys on the keyboard to `VoidSymbol` (like `CapsLock`),
+On X11 systems, If you decide to change certain keys on the keyboard to
-then you can utilize it as a `LEADER` or any other part of key bindings.
-The
+`VoidSymbol` (like `CapsLock`), then you can utilize it as a `LEADER` or any
-following example now uses `VoidSymbol` and uses `CapsLock` as a `LEADER`
+other part of key bindings.
+The following example now uses `VoidSymbol` and
-without it affecting the shift / capital state as long as you have
+uses `CapsLock` as a `LEADER` without it affecting the shift / capital state as
-`setxkbmap -option caps:none` configured.
+long as you have `setxkbmap -option caps:none` configured.

 ```lua
 local wezterm = require 'wezterm';